mda84/High_Performance_Pose_Estimation/README.md

 Then being in folder, run the following command:

+## Lightweight OpenPose
+Download the .om file from here, and put it in this address:

+Then being in folder, run the following command:

 ## UniPose
 Download the .om file from here, and put it in this address: